 From the basement, you follow then by stairs to the second floor, where the exhibition continues and it leads you systematically and chronologically through two millennia of German-Jewish history.

 A visit to the Jewish Museum Berlin is not easy to digest, but worth seeing.
-The entrance fee is only 8€ and the museum is open until 8 pm, even on Mondays until 10 pm.
+The entrance fee is only 8€ and the museum is open until 8 pm.
 However, you should arrange enough time for the security check at the entrance.
 From our four hotels, the LINDEMANN’S, the fjord hotel berlin, the CALMA Berlin Mitte and the Anna 1908 you can get to the museum by underground or S-Bahn without changing.